Roof rack: Types

 There are many factors in the selection and use of roof racks.
 Some of these include their weight and strength, the profile for loading and unloading, and any available accessories.

 Roof racks increase air resistance and in the US, roof racks increased overall fuel consumption by approximately 1%.
 Due to greater wind resistance, roof racks may increase wind noise on the highway.
 Mounting the roof rack backward may reduce air resistance.
 Some bars are designed with a lower drag coefficient or have a wind deflector at the front to reduce this problem.

 When installing roof racks, it is essential to load the bars properly per the owner's manual.
 When driving on the road, one needs to load the allowed weight minus the weight of the roof rack kit.
 If one plans to use the roof racks for off-road driving, the allowed weight should be divided by 2, and this will be the maximum amount to be carried on the roof racks in such driving conditions.

 A truck bed rack is a derivation of a roof rack designed to be installed over the bed of a pickup truck.
 The construction of a bed rack features tall tubes (legs) that allow the rack platform to be higher above the bed surface and leave space for cargo inside the bed.
 Pickup truck racks form an extended cargo platform that allows transportation of oversized items.
 They are used in construction and recreation as a base for various work, sports, and recreational gear such as ladders, surfboards, tents, etc.

+Types and modifications

+A roof rack should be very sturdy, versatile in use, and produce minimal wind noise while driving.
+Installing a roof rack does not require a general operating permit (ABE).
+It does not need to be recorded in the vehicle registration documents.